k8-mb/k8-mb.github.io/_posts/2018-06-20-time-is-money.md

 group.
 I hope that we finally can met someone more professional.

-The first thing that Mrs. Orgovanyi-Hanstein says is that our contract specify _parkett-dielen_.
+The first thing that Mrs. Orgovanyi-Hanstein says is that our contract specify a floating installation of the parquet.
 I am not impressed.
-Luckily enough, Mr. Klugsberger immediately shout her mouth.
-In feeling relieve after an action of Mr. Klugsberger, I realize that things are going south.

-Indeed they are.
 They repeat the same story: "you have negotiated with Mr. Unger a parquet different from the specifications".
 Which specification?
 It should be Oak instead of Walnuts?
 Ok, we pay the difference, we already said we will do.
 Since the price of the material is indicated in the contract, it shouldn't be a problem to choose another one.

 And I point out that I send them an e-mail time ago, and they replied that "everything is fine with the wooden floor".
 But now it seems